CSB-KaracaLab/prot-on_web/README.md

 }
 ```

-You must change `your_public_domain_here_or_ip_address;` with your domain name or IP address (you can check your local IP address via *ifconfig* command)
+You must change `your_public_domain_here_or_ip_address;` with your domain or IP address (you can check your local IP address via *ifconfig* command)

 The proxy pass directive should match the port on which the Gunicorn process is listening.

 Restart the nginx web server.
 ```
 sudo nginx -t
 sudo service nginx restart
 ```

-To check whether you deployed the PROT-ON successfully or not, please type the domain name or IP address on your browser.
+To check whether you deployed the PROT-ON successfully or not, please type your server name (the domain name or IP address) on your browser.

 ## Installation of Celery